Paying your rent

 Worried about paying your rent?

-If, like thousands of others across the country, your income has been affected recently, then we are standing by to help.
+If, like thousands of others across the country, your income has been affected recently, then we are here to help.
+If you are struggling, it’s important that you speak to us as soon as you can so we can do our best to help you.

-Whether you’ve been made redundant, have seen changes to your benefits, have had to cover some unexpected costs or would just like some more advice about what support you may be eligible for, speak to us now for advice and help with your finances.
+Whether you’ve been made redundant, have seen changes to your benefits, have had to cover some unexpected costs, or would just like some more advice about what support you may be eligible for, speak to us now to prevent your rent debt from becoming unmanageable.

 We may also be able to arrange a flexible payment plan with you.
-You can find out more about how this works in our Flexible Payment Guide.
+You can find out more about how this works in our flexible payment guide.

 Contacting you about your rent